Books For Medical Students: 6 Must Read Titles

 Reading is an essential part of preparing for medical school interviews.
 You will read the news to keep up to date with current medical affairs, you will read your personal statement to ensure you know every detail like the back of your hand, and you will read through any extra scientific reading you want to discuss in the interview.
-But, is reading fiction and non-fiction medical books worthwhile?
-The short answer is yes.
+Most importantly though, you will need to read books, so here are some tips on how to approach it.

 You are here: